Azure/pcs-cli/README.md

 Azure IoT PCS CLI
 =================

-CLI for deploying an IoT pre-configured solution into a user's subscription
+Command Line Interface for deploying an IoT pre-configured solution into a user's subscription

 Overview
 ========

-To execute the script run `pcs` the prompts will walk you through steps \
+To execute the script run `pcs` then the prompts will walk you through steps \
-To get help run `pcs -h` \
+To get help run `pcs -h` or `--help` \
-To get the version run `pcs -v`
+To get the version run `pcs -v` or `--version`

 Pre-requisite
 =============